Adult Dinner Tour #4 – Saint Johnsbury| 10.06.18

 Saint Johnsbury has a wonderful downtown when it comes to ease of walking.
 There are many shops and restaurants to choose from and navigating sidewalks and traffic is easy (this is not the case for all NEK towns).

 There are also some wonderful restaurants to choose from, all offering different flavor profiles, making this another perfect spot for an adult dinner tour.

 Click on the links to view more information from each restaurant.

 This restaurant is cozy and beautifully decorated.
-We start with order a couple of drinks.
+We start with ordering a couple of drinks.
 They only carry beer and wine, but they also have a variety of Filipino fresh fruit juices which are a great way to start your tryst into this cultural cuisine.

 Appetizers here offer a variety of flavors.
 We recommend the spring rolls, crispy and filled with pork– a change from typical vegetarian options at Chinese or Thai restaurants.
 They also have a pork belly dish and Pica Pata a crispy, pork knuckle that is marinated in a vinegar marinade overnight and fried before serving (this is a special they run often the chef said).

 One app here offers plenty of food to start your dinner tour, but if you decide to stay for an entrée, try the Adobo.
 This is a traditional Filipino comfort dish and consists of chicken and pork cooked with vinegar and soy sauce and served with rice and vegetables.